kevyin/laundry_app/README.md

 Laundry happens during the day, when the sun shines.
 This app reports weather during that window of 9am-6pm

-You like to hang your laundry outside: Which days have sun?
+* You like to hang your laundry outside:

+  Which days have sun and lowest humidity?
 Should you do your laundry before the rain starts next week?

-You have solar panels: Is there atleast going to be enough sun to run the dryer?
+* You have solar panels:

+  How cloudy will it be?, can you still run the dryer?